 - Family Medicine Acting Internship (A.I.)

 The Family Medicine A.I. gives senior students a sense of the role and responsibility of an intern (1st year resident) in a community hospital setting.
-FM A.I.’s are coordinated through the Department of Family Medicine and Population Health; students are assigned to one of seven residency programs for the A.I. for 4 weeks.
+FM A.I.’s are coordinated through the Department of Family Medicine and Population Health; students are assigned to one of three residency programs for the A.I. for 4 weeks.